 Fig. 1.
 Trend of Performance Improvement over Generations

-In summary, the engineering perspective predicts that the overall per-generation time would monotonically decrease as the generations add query evaluation operators.
+The engineering perspective predicts that the overall per-generation time would monotonically decrease as the generations add query evaluation operators.
 The scientific perspective, using the prior causal model, reaches the opposite conclusion: the per-generation time will either asymptotically approach a horizontal line (with the first derivative approaching 0 from below), or worse: the first derivative will change to positive, with the per-generation time over the queries we are studying actually increasing with DBMS generation.
 In either case, the causal model predicts a point where the increase in execution time due to suboptimality obviates the decrease enabled by the new operator.
 The results of this study clearly support the latter (cf. Figure 1(B)).

 This highly aggregated result, extracting 3000-odd change-point pairs drawn from over 100,000 Q@Cs implies that these four particular DBMSes, taken together, might be close to or have gotten to the point where adding an operator actually slows down the average query.

 It is important to emphasize that we can't say whether any of these DBMSes have actually transitioned to where, for this class of queries, the errors of the suboptimal change points overwhelm the benefits of the non-suboptimal change points.
 Presumably, the DBMS vendors have performed extensive tests to ensure that the operator added to each generation did in fact effect a speedup on the representative workloads that they use in evaluating their optimizer enhancements.
-However, we can say that (a) the trends observed strongly point to a decreasing benefit and an increasing cost. as predicted by the simple arguments made above, and (b) if current DBMSes haven't yet reached the point of diminishing returns, that possibility exists.
+However, we can say that (a) the trends observed strongly point to a decreasing benefit and an increasing cost, as predicted by the simple arguments made above, and (b) if current DBMSes haven't yet reached the point of diminishing returns, that possibility exists.

 We emphasize that in this experiment, we are looking at quite simple queries, over a quite limited range of data, with only a small percentage (3%) of change points identified in our experimental protocol.
 On the other hand, simpler queries are thought to be easier to generate good plans than more complex queries.
-Also, relational data is generally much less uniform in its (i) data types (we used only integer data), (ii) values (the values in our relations are quite evenly distributed), (ii) schemas (the schemas of our relations are identical and extremely simple), and (iii) range of relation cardinalities (the smallest relation is 1/200 of the largest relation).
+Also, relational data is generally much less uniform in its (i) data types (we used only integer data), (ii) values (the values in our relations are quite evenly distributed), (iii) schemas (the schemas of our relations are identical and extremely simple), and (iv) range of relation cardinalities (the smallest relation is 1/200 of the largest relation).
 The simplicity of queries, schemas, and relations in this study should independently, and certainly in concert, minimize the suboptimality observed.